2600hz/kazoo5/doc/user_guides/call_recording.md

 Call recording requires you to either:

 * have a web server capable of receiving an HTTP `PUT` request with the contents of the recording, which you are then free to save in a way that meets your needs
-* configure a [storage plan](../../applications/crossbar/doc/storage.md) for call recordings
+* configure a [Storage Plan](https://docs.2600hz.com/git/2600hz/kazoo-crossbar/doc/storage.md) for call recordings

 ### Account, User, or Device